tc39/proposal-smart-unit-preferences/README.md

 # Overview

-Representing a quantity of a measurement unit for each locale is considered as a critical issue in i18n.
+Representing measurements in localized units is a common need in internationalized software.

+In the US and a handful of other countries, temperature is measured in degrees Fahrenheit.
+The rest of the world uses degrees Celsius.
+Some countries measure distances and lengths in miles, yards or feet, and inches, others use kilometers, meters, and centimeters.
+The Scandinavian Mile is a common unit of length in Norway and Sweden.

- For example, people in the US tend to use Fahrenheit as a measurement unit, whereas people in the UK tend to use Celsius.
-The measurement units used also depend on what exactly is being measured (roads, people, precipitation), not just on what kind of measurement it is (length, mass, pressure).
+The measurement units used also depend on what exactly is being measured (roads, people, precipitation), not only on what kind of measurement it is (length, mass, pressure).

-For example, in the US people use miles for longer distances and feet for shorter distances.
-For measuring how tall a person is, adults are measured in feet and inches, whereas inches are sufficient for toddlers.
-We propose adding locale-aware measurement formatting that takes these nuances into account.
+We propose adding locale- and usage-aware measurement formatting to ECMAScript's Intl.NumberFormat which will take care of such nuances.

 # Requirements